anzenlang/anzenlang.github.io/_pages/training.md

+> The whole training material is open source, check it out at <github.com/anzenlang/train.bf>.

 # Lean 4?

 [Lean 4][lean] is a relatively new language that has been growing rapidly during the last two years.